Rue21

 New rue21, LLC (rue21) is an American specialty retailer of women's & men's casual apparel and accessories headquartered in the Pittsburgh suburb of Warrendale, Pennsylvania.
+Their clothes are designed to appeal to people who desire, wish, or feel to be 21.

+Overview

-Its clothes are designed to appeal to people who desire, wish, or feel to be 21.
-In 2013, Apax Partners, a global private-equity firm, acquired the company by funds advised for $42.00 per share in cash. rue21 filed for Chapter 11 bankruptcy protection on May 16, 2017, and emerged on September 22, 2017, after the company's reorganization plan was confirmed by the U.S. Bankruptcy Court for the Western District of Pennsylvania.
+In 2013, Apax Partners, a global private-equity firm, acquired the company by funds advised for $42.00 per share in cash.
+It filed for Chapter 11 bankruptcy protection on May 16, 2017.

+In September 2017, the firm emerged from bankruptcy protection after its reorganization plan was confirmed by the U.S. Bankruptcy Court for the Western District of Pennsylvania.
 New owners include hedge funds BlueMountain Capital Management, Southpaw Asset Management and Pentwater Capital Management.

+In June, 2024, two months after rue21 filed for bankruptcy again and was left with a website unsupportive, seven stores have resigned leases, as part of a stalking horse buyout from Canadian retailer YM, Inc., while the public assets were up for auction.
+The company has plans to reopen up to 120 stores within the coming months.

 History

-In February 2002, Pennsylvania Fashions Inc., filed for Chapter 11 bankruptcy protection.
-It was then that SKM emerged as the majority stakeholder three years after Cary Klein sold a 50% stake to the Stamford, Connecticut-based investment firm.
-At the time sales among the nearly 250 stores were thought to be between $180 and $200 million annually with approximately 1,800 employees.
+The company was founded in 1970 as Pennsylvania Fashions Inc. The company operated stores under various brand names.
+Cary Klein purchased the company from his father in 1989 and later developed the rue21 concept.
+In February 2002, Pennsylvania Fashions filed for Chapter 11 bankruptcy protection.
+It was then that SKM emerged as the majority stakeholder three years after Klein sold a 50% stake to the Stamford, Connecticut-based investment firm.
+At the time, sales among the nearly 250 stores were thought to be between $180 and $200 million annually with approximately 1,800 employees.

-The company exited Chapter 11 as rue21 Inc. in May 2003 after undergoing voluntary reorganization.
+The company exited Chapter 11 in May 2003 after undergoing voluntary reorganization, renamed as rue21, which had become the company's dominant store concept.
 It set out an ambitious plan to expand its 170 stores over the next five years.
-Their ability to expand into underserved markets is evident by the store growth from their 500th store in Harlingen, TX on July 23, 2009 through November 14, 2013, when they opened their 1000th store in Enid, Oklahoma.
+Their ability to expand into underserved markets was evident by the store growth from their 500th store in Harlingen, Texas on July 23, 2009, through November 14, 2013, when they opened their 1000th store in Enid, Oklahoma.

-rue21 continued its growth and expansion on March 17, 2011 by announcing that it would be doubling the size of its 189,000 sqft Distribution Center located in Weirton, West Virginia.
+rue21 continued its growth and expansion on March 17, 2011, by announcing that it would be doubling the size of its 189,000 sqft Distribution Center located in Weirton, West Virginia.
 This expansion occurred 12 months after a Distribution Center upgrade that included a new pack-to-light system as well as upgrades to the warehouse management system.
 CFO Keith McDonough stated, "The recently completed Distribution Center upgrades, including additional packing capacity, new systems and performance metrics, coupled with this planned expansion, gives us the ability to support our current stores and gives us the flexibility for our planned future growth."